ErisuKuraku/erisukuraku/README.md

 ### About me

-👨‍💻 I know VB, HTML, CSS and I'm currently learning C#
+👨‍💻 I know VB, HTML, CSS, some Python and some C#

 ⚙ I like to SoftMod consoles, tweak them and sometimes open them 👀